Alisha del Campo

 Alisha Claire Mendoza del Campo (born September 20, 1999) is a Filipino professional footballer who plays as a forward for PFF Women's League club Kaya–Iloilo and the Philippines national team.
 She also represents the country at international level in futsal.

 Early life and education

-Born on September 20, 1999 and native of Lopez, Quezon, Alisha del Campo started playing football at age 11, often joining her brother's team play the sport.
+Born on September 20, 1999, and native of Lopez, Quezon, Alisha del Campo started playing football at age 11, often joining her brother's team play the sport.
 She graduated high school from the De La Salle Santiago Zobel School in 2018.
-She is studying college at the De La Salle University.
+She is studying at the De La Salle University.

 Career

 High school

 Alisha del Campo was scouted by coach Hans-Peter Smit to play for girls' football team of De La Salle Zobel and has participated in the Women's National Collegiate Athletic Association (WNCAA) from 2015 to 2017.

 Collegiate

 After graduating from Zobel, Del Campo moved to the high school's associate university, the De La Salle University.
 She played for the De La Salle Lady Booters of the University Athletic Association of the Philippines (UAAP).
 In 2019's Season 81, she was named Best Striker and Rookie of the Year.
 Del Campo also helped De La Salle clinch the women's football title.
 In March 2020, she was named as the "Pinay Futbolera of the Year" by the online community Pinay Futbol.

 The COVID-19 pandemic disrupted women's football in the UAAP with no champions named from Season 82 to 84 (2020–22).
 Del Campo suited up again for her school in Season 85.
 However that season and the succeeding one was won by the FEU Lady Tamaraws at the expense of De La Salle in the finals.